 13Until I come, give attention to the public reading of Scripture, to exhortation and teaching.
 14Do not neglect the spiritual gift within you, which was bestowed on you through prophetic utterance with the laying on of hands by the presbytery.

 - I Timothy 4:13-14

-In verse 14 Paul reminds him of the way he was called into ministry (Prophetic utterance - Acts 16:2) and ordained into service by the church leadership (laying on of hands by the elders).
-He is a legitimate minister!
-As a true minister, he must focus on his work:
+In verse 14, Paul reminds him of the way he was called into ministry (prophetic utterance - Acts 16:2) and ordained into service by the church leadership (laying on of hands by the elders).
+He is, therefore, a legitimate minister and as a true minister, he must focus on his work:

-- Teaching – The plain teaching of the truths contained in the Word. instruction on the true gospel and on the person of Christ.
-Instructions on church organization and leadership that Paul provided in the 1st three chapters.
+- Teaching – The plain teaching of the truths contained in the Word.
+Instruction on the true gospel and on the person of Christ.
+Teachings on church organization and leadership that Paul provided in the first three chapters.

 Preachers/ministers are ordinary men who have been called and trained to serve in God's church.
 Like ordinary people, they become tired and discouraged for a variety of reasons:

 - Lack of Response or Success – The church members who do not grow spiritually, who refuse to mature, or who fall away from Christ or are always at the same point.
 Ministry is like gardening , if you weed and feed and care for the garden but it does not produce fruit, you become discouraged.